eggsy/discord-steam-verification/README.md

 The time they click "Yes", they'll send a POST request to another route and it'll send a request to Steam's API to get user's games list, and it'll try to find the specified application ID in user's library.

 If API finds the application in their library, it'll fire a successfull verification event so bot will get the signal and continue the progress.
 If user doesn't have the game, same way API will fire a failure event and bot will check your penalty settings.
 It'll kick the user if it's set to kick and it'll ban the user if it's set to ban.
 Don't worry, you can choose not to do anything or bypass the user with `bypass` command.

+When user that is in the verification queue leaves the server, they'll be removed from the queue automatically.
+Bot will notify you when user's DMs are disabled so you will know which users didn't get the message.

 If API can't reach the data, it'll show an error box to the user with the message you specified to tell them that they got some issues with their profile (it's mostly caused when profile is set to private). **YES** user needs to have a public Steam profile so bot API can check the user's library.